In 2021, women's median wages rose 1% compared to men's, but remained about 83% of men's earnings.

 Benchmark: Maine’s median annual earnings for women will improve to 100% of men’s median annual earnings by 2030.

 This measure compares the annual wages of men and women working full-time, year-round.
-In 2019, the median earnings of Maine females was $40,906 – 80% of the $51,143 median earnings of Maine males.
-In other words, for every $5 earned by Maine men, Maine women earned $4, even though they were all working full-time.
+In 2021, the median earnings of Maine females was $47,141—83% of the $57,039 median earnings of Maine males.
+In other words, for every $5 earned by Maine men, Maine women earned just over $4, even though they were all working full-time.
 Some of the difference is due to the differing wages in occupations disproportionately filled by women, but this does not explain the entire wage gap.
-In recent years, women’s earnings as a percentage of men’s in Maine was improving, from 79% in 2014-2015 to 82-84% in 2016-2018, but in 2019 it dipped.
-The same happened elsewhere in New England, although the U.S. gender wage gap continued to shrink.
+In recent years, women’s earnings as a percentage of men’s in Maine have improved, from 76% in the 2000s to 81% in the 2010s.

-In 2019, Maine’s gender income gap was 23rd lowest of the 50 states.
-No U.S. state has eliminated the gender pay gap yet, but in six states, women’s earning are 85% or more of men’s earnings.
+In 2021, Maine’s gender income gap was close to the U.S. average.
+No U.S. state has eliminated the gender pay gap yet, but in eight states, women’s earning are 85% or more of men’s earnings.
 Vermont has the lowest gender wage gap.
-There, women earned 91% as much as men in 2019.
+There, women earned 93% as much as men in 2021.

 On mobile?
 Viewing this data is easier at a computer.